thearn/stl_tools/README.md

 This will also install the
 command line script `image2stl` into the `Python/Scripts` directory.

-Automatic tests can be perfomed by running `stl_tools/test/test_model.py` from within the test directory.
+Automatic tests can be perfomed by running `stl_tools/test/test_stl.py`.

 ## Quickstart Examples: